FAFSA season is in full swing!

-Sponsored by the John Burton Foundation, the Foster Youth FAFSA Challenge is a nationwide campaign to increase the number of college bound foster youth who complete the FAFSA and receive all the financial aid they are eligible for.
+Sponsored by the John Burton Foundation, the California Foster Youth FAFSA Challenge is a statewide campaign to increase the number of college bound foster youth who complete the FAFSA and receive all the financial aid they are eligible for.

-Nationwide, counties host financial aid application nights, spreading the word and making sure that every eligible college bound foster youth completes the FAFSA before the priority deadline.
+Nationwide, states are hosting their own FAFSA Challenges as well.
+Partnering with local school districts and Offices of Education, counties host financial aid application nights, spreading the word and making sure that every eligible college bound foster youth completes the FAFSA before the priority deadline.

 Youth and caregivers can contact their local county office of education or get in touch with their high school counselor to learn more about the FAFSA Challenge in their area.

 iFoster is Joining the Campaign!

 The iFoster mission is to bring life changing resources to foster youth, and financial aid can absolutely be the difference between a youth attending college or being unable to access higher education.

 As if getting free money for college wasn’t enough, any current or former foster youth who completes the FAFSA will also receive a free tablet through iFoster!
 All you have to do is fill out the form here!

 Please join iFoster in spreading the word about financial aid and ensuring that all foster youth who aspire to go to college have the knowledge and resources to help them achieve their dreams.

 For more information on how to fill out the FAFSA as a foster youth, click here to access our step by step guide – it’s so easy, you can even apply for aid on your phone!
 Also click here for a guide on college planning!